Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Cobertura** 🟢

-### Question #20
+### Question #20 💩💩

-HOTSPOT You are designing YAML-based Azure pipelines for the apps shown in the following table.
+You are designing YAML-based Azure pipelines for the apps shown in the following table.

 Based on the image provided, here is the extracted content and the correct solution for configuring the YAML pipeline strategies.